franksalinas/franksalinas/README.md

 I’ve spent years leading global engineering and product teams, scaling fintech, payments, and marketplace platforms.
 I specialize in modernizing legacy stacks and shipping big things without losing the startup spirit.

-These days, I’m rediscovering the fun of coding *and* chasing the blazingly fast-moving world of **AI**.
+These days, I’m rediscovering the fun of coding and chasing the blazingly fast-moving world of **AI**.

 ### ⚡ Quick Snapshot
-- 💼 Former CTO @ Raise, @ Yapstone
+- 💼 Former CTO @Raise, @Yapstone
-- 🌍 Led global engineering orgs across time zones and finish lines.
+- 🌍 Leading global engineering teams across time zones and finish lines.
-- 🔗 Drove a blockchain initiative to bring **gift cards onto the blockchain**.
 - ☕ Fueled by coffee, curiosity, and life-long learning.